 No matter which field; how small or large the industry–there will be opportunities for personal collaboration.
 Plenty.
-Close proximity to colleagues; shared projects; in-house social functions; traveling to further a company’s goals, all help create situations ripe for oversharing.
+Close proximity to colleagues, such as: one-to-one meetings, shared projects, business luncheons, in-house social functions and traveling to further a company’s goals, all help create and stimulate situations ripe for oversharing.
 Working in such an intimate setting days, months, and years on end; can unquestionably foster next level relationships.
 Across the professional board, infamous stories of company parties gone wild are oft told and in abundance.
 Too much stress, alcohol, and assorted whatnot collide to form the perfect storm for indiscretions initiated in broom closets, on balconies, the boss’s office or wherever else the tumble lands.

 In any work sphere, it’s easy to see how lines can become blurred.
 The flipside: it’s much harder to step back once that line has been double-crossed.

 Since this topic fuels water cooler exchanges, and reaches far and wide; it deserved a survey.
 Four questions were asked to gauge “Who cares?” about office affairs.
 Turns out, most do.

 - Would you view your colleagues differently if you knew they were having an office affair?

 - How would you treat their S.O. (not the affair partner) at a company function?